Tag Archives: AI agents

 Sixteen Claude AI agents working together created a new C compiler

 Amid a push toward AI agents, with both Anthropic and OpenAI shipping multi-agent tools this week, Anthropic is more than ready to show off some of its more daring AI coding experiments.
 But as usual with claims of AI-related achievement, you’ll find some key caveats ahead.
-On Thursday, Anthropic researcher Nicholas Carlini published a blog… Read More »
+On Thursday, Anthropic researcher Nicholas Carlini published a blog… Read More: Sixteen Claude AI agents working together created a new C… »

 AI companies want you to stop chatting with bots and start managing them

 Despite the hype about these agents being co-workers, from our experience, these agents tend to work best if you think of them as tools that amplify existing skills, not as the autonomous co-workers the marketing language implies.
 They can produce impressive drafts fast but still require constant human course-correction.
-The Frontier launch came just three… Read More »
+The Frontier launch came just three… Read More: AI companies want you to stop chatting with bots and… »

 The rise of Moltbook suggests viral AI prompts may be the next big security threat